This post may contain affiliate links, please see my disclosure policy to learn more.

 - Heat oven to 400°, you don't need to preheat.
 Line a sided baking sheet with aluminum foil or parchment paper.
 Lay the bacon on the sheet side by side.
 A little overlapping is fine as they will shrink.

 - Cook the bacon for 10-30 minutes.
-Cooking time depends on the thickness of your bacon, and how long it takes for you oven to come to temperature.
-Start checking your bacon around 10 minutes to ensure your bacon doesn’t burn.
+Cooking time depends on the thickness of your bacon, and how long it takes for your oven to come to temperature.
+Start checking your bacon at around 10 minutes to ensure your bacon doesn’t burn.

-- Once the bacon has reached your desired level of crispiness, remove immediately and place on paper towels to soak up the bacon grease.
+- Once the bacon has reached your desired level of crispiness, remove it immediately and place it on paper towels to soak up the bacon grease.